Vanessa Hudgens Shows Skin In An Orange Bikini With Nathalie Emmanuel

 “That spills into life, ’cause then you can walk into things with more certainty that you’ll end up all right,” the star said.

-But Soul Cycle isn’t the only way she gets moving, as Vanessa also revealed that she gets in at least six workouts a week and incorporates Pilates, ballet, Training Mate classes, yoga, and hikes into her routine.
+But Soul Cycle isn’t the only way she gets moving as Vanessa also revealed that she gets in at least six workouts a week and incorporates Pilates, ballet, Training Mate classes, yoga, and hikes into her routine.